-enrollment in PHYS 170.

-Coreq: PHYS 170
+Credits: 1 Class hours: 3 lab Prereq: "C" or higher in or concurrent enrollment in PHYS 170.
+Coreq: PHYS 170 Comments: Credit by exam is not an available option.
 Description: This course is an introduction to the analysis of experiments in classical mechanics, fluid dynamics, wave theory, and thermodynamics.